-I would like a complete overhaul of the system for approving and using insecticides.
-I see this as one of the issues we need to address in order to help bees and other pollinators.
+I would like to see a complete overhaul of the system for approving and using insecticides.
+I believe this is one of the issues we need to address in order to help bees and other pollinators.

-But research suggests that many farmers are applying insecticide anyway.
+But anyway, research suggests that many farmers are applying insecticide anyway.
 I'm concerned that part of the reason for this, is because they receive so much information from those with a vested interest in selling insecticide.
-I wrote about this issue here (opens a new window).

 By raising awareness of this issue, we may gradually encourage farmers to think abuot the amount of insecticide they are using, the cost to them, and their sources of information.
 Eventually, we may see positive change.